|

 related products.

-show, he said he thinks his buyers are not gardeners, but people
+When I talked to him later, he said he thinks his buyers are not gardeners, but people

 seeking naturopathic and home remedies.